matiasraisanen/food-fight/README.md

 ## Fight logic

-After the user presses "fight", the figthers will keep firing attacks against each other as quickly as their wait time allows.
+After the user presses "fight", the fighters will keep firing attacks against each other at intervals defined by their wait time.

-Damage from a single attack will be mitigated by the target's defence, and the remaining damage points will be deducted from the target's HP.
+Damage from a single attack will be mitigated by the target's defense, after which the remaining damage points will be deducted from the target's HP.

 Whoever runs out of HP first loses.